ms-sherbert/stormy-lizards/README.md

 # stormy-lizards

-Code and data repository for the manuscript entitled:

-"Deacon MR, Herbert SM, Nelson NJ.
-Storm surge impacts on coastal lizard populations: a case study on how climate change may affect endemic species."
-Submitted to the New Zealand Journal of Ecology in July 2024.
-Please note that this manuscript and the pre-release version of this repository (0.9.1-alpha) has not yet been through peer review.
+Code and data repository for the manuscript: Deacon MR, Herbert SM, Nelson NJ.
+(2025) Storm surge impacts on coastal lizard populations: a case study on how climate change may affect endemic species.
+New Zealand Journal of Ecology 49(1): (in press).

 All code is written for R version 4.3.1.
 We cannot guarantee that these codes will work with other versions of R.